ntno/mkdocs-terminal/documentation/docs/configuration/extensions/index.md

 ### Minimal Config

 This configuration is a good starting point for when you're using Terminal for MkDocs for the first time.
-The best idea is to explore the [supported extensions](#supported-extensions) and gradually add what you want to use:
+The best idea is to explore the [suggested extensions](#suggested-extensions) and gradually add what you want to use:

 ``` yaml
 markdown_extensions: